razvanperial/cryptographic_primitives/README.md

 This repository contains a collection of cryptographic primitives implemented in Rust.
 The goal is to provide a comprehensive set of cryptographic primitives that are easy to use and hard to misuse.

-This library was done as a personal project to learn Rust and cryptography, implementing some of the algorithms I learned in the "Secure and Dependable Systems" course at my university.
+This crate was done as a personal project to learn Rust and cryptography, implementing some of the algorithms I learned in the "Secure and Dependable Systems" course at my university.
 The code is open source and I am happy to receive contributions and feedback.
 Feel free to open an issue or a pull request on [this repository](https://github.com/razvanperial/cryptographic_primitives).

+If this crate is useful to you, please consider giving it a star on [GitHub](https://github.com/razvanperial/cryptographic_primitives) :)

 ## Features

-The library currently provides the following cryptographic primitives, with an encryption and decryption function for each:
+The crate currently provides the following cryptographic primitives, with an encryption and decryption function for each:

 - Rail Fence Cipher
 - Route Cipher
 - Feistel Network
 - Substitution-Permutation Network (SPN)
+- Advanced Encryption Standard (AES)

 The following cryptographic primitives are planned to be implemented in the future:

-- Advanced Encryption Standard (AES)
 - Electronic Codebook (ECB) mode
 - Cipher Block Chaining (CBC) mode
 - Counter (CTR) mode
 - Output Feedback (OFB) mode
 - Rivest-Shamir-Adleman (RSA) algorithm

+The `helpers` module provides the following helper functions for cryptographic algorithms:

+- `rotl8`
+- `initialize_aes_sbox`
+- `permute`
+- `feistel_round_function`
+- `kdf`
+- `gmix_column`
+- `gmix_column_inv`

+The `constants` module provides some useful constants for cryptographic algorithms, such as:
+- and example `S-Box`
+- an example `P-Box`
+- `MIX_COLUMNS_LOOKUP_2`, `MIX_COLUMNS_LOOKUP_3`, `MIX_COLUMNS_LOOKUP_9`, `MIX_COLUMNS_LOOKUP_11`, `MIX_COLUMNS_LOOKUP_13`, `MIX_COLUMNS_LOOKUP_14` lookup tables for the AES MixColumns operation

 For any suggestions or requests, feel free to open an issue on [this repository](https://github.com/razvanperial/cryptographic_primitives).